akauppi/GroundLevel-firebase-es/packages/app/README.md

 This gives you warnings that you may or may not wish to fix.
 Steer them at `.eslintrc.cjs`.

->Note: At the moment (Jan 2021) we're not focused on reducing the number of lints (if they are warnings).
+>Note: At the moment (Apr 2021) we're not focused on reducing the number of lint warnings (or even errors).

 With the sample app, there may be warnings but there should not be errors.